July 13 @ 6:00 pm – 8:00 pm

-This year’s edition will feature curators from the Amon Carter Museum of American Art, Crystal Bridges Museum of American Art, the Philbrook Museum of Art, and AMFA in conversation with emerging artists from the Mid-South region.
+This year’s edition will feature curators from the Amon Carter Museum of American Art, Crystal Bridges Museum of American Art, the Philbrook Museum of Art, and AMFA in conversation with artists from the Mid-South region.

-Delta Voices and the Delta Exhibition seek to heighten the visibility of emerging artists from the region, reflect shifts in the cultural landscape, and amplify creative voices at the forefront of contemporary art.
+Delta Voices and the Delta Exhibition seek to heighten the visibility of artists from the region, reflect shifts in the cultural landscape, and amplify creative voices at the forefront of contemporary art.